How Do I Stop Chasing People Who Do Not Put In Effort

 you initiate everything

 The more you chase, the smaller you feel.
+Not because you’re doing something wrong, but because you’re giving energy where it isn’t being returned.

 “You deserve the attention back that you’re putting into it.”

-That is the standard.
+That’s the standard.

-That is the baseline.
+That’s the baseline.

-That is the truth you keep forgetting.
+That’s the part you keep forgetting.

-You are not asking for too much.
+You’re not asking for too much.
+You’re asking for mutual interest.

 Chasing always starts with pressure.